-Figure 54.
+Figure 55.
 Rear setbacks for properties that directly abut Kananook Creek Precinct 5A.

-Figure 55.
+Figure 56.
 Solar Access Requirement to Kananook Creek in Precincts 5A and 5B.

 - Development should enhance the northern entry to the FMAC across Mile Bridge with development of exemplary architectural quality. - Encourage screening of basement or semibasement parking from the street and Kananook Creek. - At grade car parking areas should be located away from street interfaces and not within front setbacks.
 Appropriate landscaping must be incorporated within at grade parking areas. - Provide opportunities for engagement with the street through ground level occupation and the presence of habitable rooms and balconies at all levels.
 Inactive uses, such as laundries, garages and bathrooms, should be located away from street-facing facades where practicable. - On corner allotments both street frontages should provide activated and landscaped interfaces.
 This may include separate entries to individual dwellings - Directional and promotional signage should be of appropriate scale and incorporated into the building design. - Within Sub-precincts 5A and 5E, a minimum of 30% of the site area should be permeable unless on-site stormwater runoff is managed through alternative methods such as green roofs, rain gardens and on-site bio-retention. - Provide deep soil planting zone in accordance with Better Apartments Design Standards to support canopy trees.
-These should be provided within the front and rear setbacks.
+These should be provided within the front and rear setbacks. - Projections such as architectural elements, balconies and building services should not intrude into rear building setbacks. - Ensure that the internal area of buildings and any basements are designed to be protected from inundation from Kananook Creek in a 1% Annual Exceedance Probability flood event and under a 2100 sea level rise scenario.